 The University of Michigan Depression Center’s Bright Nights™ public forum series gives community members the opportunity to obtain up-to-date information on a variety of topics related to depression.
 The forums are designed to allow for discussion and Q & A between audience members and expert panelists.

 Each forum begins with an overview of the evening's topic, presented by an expert from the Depression Center, followed by a Q & A and discussion session between the audience and panel.
 The panels are comprised of the Depression Center content expert and additional panelists, including participants from outside of the U-M Health System, in order to make this a truly community-wide forum.

-To learn more about depressive disorders in adolescents, including how families can help generate resiliency in their teen, the University of Michigan Depression Center and the Ann Arbor District Library will present a Bright Nights community forum entitled, “Adolescent Depression, Resiliency, and Coping Skills” on Tuesday, March 28, from 7:00-8:30 p.m. in the Multi-Purpose Room of the downtown Ann Arbor District Library (corner of S. Fifth Ave. and William).
+To learn more about Borderline Personality Disorder, the University of Michigan Depression Center and the Ann Arbor District Library will present a Bright Nights community forum entitled, “Borderline Personality Disorder, Debunking Myths and Improving Hope” on Tuesday, October 3, from 7:00-8:30 p.m. in the Multi-Purpose Room of the downtown Ann Arbor District Library (corner of S. Fifth Ave. and William).

 Victor Hong, MD, Clinical Instructor, Department of Psychiatry, University of Michigan will give a brief presentation on Borderline Personality Disorder and its management, followed by a panel discussion.